 Speaking ability is an essential aspect of any language.
 Without it, one cannot fully use the language or become fluent.

 You can consider taking the test to verify your verbal mastery, which can add incredible value to your profile.
-You can also start the preparation as it takes time to learn and improve the speaking part of Korean.
+You can also begin preparation, as it takes time to learn and improve your Korean speaking skills.

 Do you want to take the TOPIK speaking test when it starts?

-If you want to share your thoughts or ask questions, write in the comment below!
+If you want to share your thoughts or ask questions, write in the comments below!